TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c-sharp/index.md/index.md

 ## How to Implement the Solution

 Now, we can implement Hello World in C# in a couple of ways.
-For simplicity, I’ll share the minimalist approach but be aware that there are more complete ways to do this:
+For simplicity, I'll share the minimalist approach but be aware that there are more complete ways to do this:

 ```csharp